ichabod801/dm/CAMPAIGN_FILES.md

 *Hit:* 6 (1d6+3) piercing damage.
 ```

+Something that is very important to the parsing of creatures is bold and italics in markdown.
+Egor looks for something that is bold and/or italics at the beginning of a line.
+For example, the second line of the orc description starts with `**Armor Class**`.
+Egor sees the bold text 'Armor Class' at the start of the line, and processes that as the armor class information.
+In the text below, the 'lead' of a line is any text at the beginning of the line that is bold and/or italics.

 ### Detecting the Stat Block

 The parser searches for headers that are followed by a line starting with a size.
 It only checks headers of less than sixth level (less than six '#'s).
 The text for the line following the header needs to start with `*Tiny`, `*Small`, `*Medium`, `*Large`, `*Huge`, or `*Gargantuan`.
 The size line should also have a creature type after the size, a comma, and then an alignment.

 ### Armor Class

-The line with armor class needs to start with two asterisks (`**`).
-The first word after `**Armor Class**` should be an integer of the armor class.
+The line with the AC information needs to have the lead 'Armor Class'.
+The first word after the lead should be an integer of the armor class.
 All other words after that are assumed to be describing the armor worn.

 ### Hit Points

-The line with hit points needs to start with two asterisks (`**`).
-The first word after `**Hit Points**` should be the average hit points for the creature, or the max hit points for a player character.
+The line with hit points needs to have the lead 'Hit Points'.
+The first word after the lead should be the average hit points for the creature, or the max hit points for a player character.
 This should be followed by a space and a description of the hit dice in parentheses.
 This should be identifiable as a dice roll to Egor, as he will use it to roll hit points for creatures in combat.

 ### Speed

-The line with the creature's speed needs to start with two asterisks (`**`).
-The first word after `**Speed**` should be the integer ground speed of the creature.
+The line with the creature's speed needs to have the lead 'Speed'.
+The first word after the lead should be the integer ground speed of the creature.
 This is typically followed by ' ft.', but that is not necessary.
 If there is a comma after that, anything after the comma is assumed to be alternate speeds for the creature, such as climb, swim, or fly speeds.

 ### Abilities